bitst0rm-pub/Formatter/README.md

 # Get the input arguments "args" from the User settings or None.
 args = self.get_args()

-# Get the input "config_path" from the User settings or None.
+# Get the input "config_path" from the User settings or
+# the path of the per-project config dotfile if found or None.
 path = self.get_config_path()

 # Get the current text content in view or the current selected text.